KayliAli/SortingAlgorithms-/README.md

 # SortingAlgorithms-
-There are 12 different sorting algorithms in this repository.
+Bu depoda 12 adet bir birinden farklı sıralama algoritmaları bulunmaktadır./There are 12 different sorting algorithms in this repository.